Link light rail: 2 Line (Lynnwood–Redmond)

-The 2 Line connects the Eastside suburbs of Bellevue and Redmond.
-It has 6.6 mi of tracks and eight stations with termini at South Bellevue station and Downtown Redmond station.
 Construction of the line, also known as the East Link Extension, was funded by the Sound Transit 2 ballot measure and began in 2016 at a cost of $3.7 billion.
 The initial phase on the Eastside opened on April 27, 2024 from Bellevue to Redmond Technology station, and an extension to Downtown Redmond opened May 10, 2025.
-The 2 Line carried 1.2 million total passengers in 2024.
-The remainder of the line is expected to open in early 2026 with additional stations in Seattle and Mercer Island.
+A separate section between Lynnwood City Center and International District/Chinatown was opened to passengers on February 14, 2026, as part of simulated service testing for the entire line.
+The remainder of the 2 Line over the Homer M. Hadley Memorial Bridge opened on March 28, 2026, with additional stations in Seattle and Mercer Island.